-The following table summarizes, on a pro forma as adjusted basis as of June 30, 2020, the differences between the number of shares of common stock purchased from us, the total cash consideration and the average price per share paid to us by existing stockholders and by new investors purchasing shares in this offering and the concurrent private placement at the initial public offering price of \$20.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis as of June 30, 2020, the differences between the number of shares of common stock purchased from us, the total cash consideration and the average price per share paid to us by existing stockholders and by new investors purchasing shares in this offering and the concurrent private placement at the assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover of this prospectus before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table shows, new investors purchasing shares of common stock in this offering will pay an average price per share substantially higher than our existing investors paid.